1 Kings 8

 Solomon has spent seven years building the Temple.
 The materials are gathered, the craftsmen have labored, the stone and gold and cedar have been shaped into a house more magnificent than any on earth.
 And now, at last, the dedication.
 All Israel assembles - the elders, the heads of the tribes, the chiefs of the fathers.
 They have come to witness the moment when the dwelling place of God is consecrated.

-But the true moment of dedication is not what Solomon orchestrates.
-It is what God does.
+But the true moment of dedication belongs to God.
 As the priests bear the ark into the holy of holies and withdraw, the cloud of the Lord's presence - the same glory that filled the tabernacle in the wilderness - descends and fills the entire house.
 The priests cannot stand to minister.
 The Temple is no longer a building made by human hands; it has become the manifest house of God.

 Tap any highlighted phrase to jump to the commentary that unpacks it.